jhui/jhui.github.io/_backup/2017-03-18-Deep-learning-tutorial.markdown

 \text{dW} = \text{dl1} \cdot \frac{\partial f_{1}}{\partial W}
 $$

-**Know the shape (dimension) of your variables.** Put the function derivative in the diagram.
+**Know the shape (dimension) of your variables**.
+Put the function derivative in the diagram.
 Always make the shape (dimension) of the variables clear in the diagram and in the code.
-Use this information to build and  verify your math operations.
-For example, multiplying a (N, C, D) matrix with a (D, K) matrix should produce a (N, C, K) matrix.
+Use this information to build and to verify your math operations.
+For example, multiply a (N, C, D) matrix with a (D, K) matrix should produce a (N, C, K) matrix.
 Vectorization may confuse you.
-Expand the equation with sub-indexes with only a couple of weights and features in order to work through the math.
+Expand the equation with sub-indexes with only a couple weights and features to work through the math.

 #### More on backpropagation

-In backpropagation, we may back propagate multiple paths back to the same node.
-To compute the gradient correctly, we need to add both paths together:
+In backprogragation, we may backprogate multiple pathes back to the same node.
+To compute the gradient correctly, we need to add both pathes together:
 <div class="imgcap">
 <img src="/assets/dl/bp_m1.jpg" style="border:none;width:50%">
 </div>